Tianyue-Guo/Daily_Bible_Verse_Bot/README.md

-Daily Bible Verse Script
+# Daily Bible Verse Script (Python)

-Python
+Currently, the only script that matters is bot.py.
+Look at this file for reference.